wp-plugins/raw-html/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Fixed a minor conflict with the "Really simple Facebook Twitter share buttons" plugin.

 = 1.4.3 =
 * Changed the name to just "Raw HTML".
 * Fixed incompatibility with SyntaxHighlighter Evolved.